coveooss/SIGIR-ecom-data-challenge/README.md

 "next prediction event" evaluation: if you then run  `submission/uploader.py` with the appropriate `LOCAL_NAME` and `env` variables, you will have a valid (albeit far from perfect!) submission.

+Similar to the knn model, `submission/cart_example.py` is a simple LSTM-based model that performs binary classification of shopping sequences for the 'cart-abandonment' task.
+If you run the script with `browsing_train.csv` and `intention_test_phase_1.json` in the same folder, it will produce a local `json` file with labels valid for the "cart abandonment" evaluation.

-The model is provided as an additional example for the submission process (and perhaps, as an easy baseline) and it is not intended to be in any way a suggestion on how to tackle the Challenge: for example, the script does not perform the necessary checks on timestamp ordering (or any other consistency check).
+These models are provided as additional examples for the submission process (and perhaps, as an easy baseline) and it is not intended to be in any way a suggestion on how to tackle the Challenge: for example, the script `submission/p2vec_knn_example.py` does not perform  the necessary checks on timestamp ordering (or any other consistency check).

 ### Baselines